-You love your work, but relationships among team members at your spa or massage practice are having a real strain on you and the business.
+You love your work, but relationships among team members at your spa or massage practice have a real strain on you and the business.
 Unfortunately, that’s not an uncommon scenario.
 According to Van Moody, author of The People Factor (Thomas Nelson: January 2014), research indicates that as much as 60 to 80 percent of the difficulties at work have to do with strained relationships between employees and not from an employee’s lack of skills or motivation.
-Strained workplace relationships can have a serious impact on those involved, resulting in anxiety, burnout, clinical depression and even illness, Van Moody says.
+Strained workplace relationships can have a serious impact on those involved, resulting in anxiety, burnout, clinical depression, and even illness, Van Moody says.

 Bring Up a Boundary or Violation Right Away

 Make it clear verbally what you will and will not engage in, such as gossip about one team or complaining about clients.
 Should a situation arise that involves either one, be direct but polite in stating that you aren’t comfortable with the conversation, you don’t plan to participate.
 You also prefer that team members don’t either.
 Over time, your team will understand what you consider acceptable conduct.